 The Third Person “It” - Active, acting on third-party systems

-This perspective is maybe the one most popularised due to people’s natural tendency in the scientific-rational mindset to orient through the third person.
-Although the framing of the examples of practices below is in the third person, as we shall see, they include first person and second person practices.
+This third-person perspective is maybe the one most popularised due to people’s natural tendency in the scientific-rational mindset to orient through the third person.
+Although the framing of the examples of practices below is in the third person, they include first person and second person practices.
 Radin (2013, 271) refers to it as the “outflow of information, which includes psychokinesis and distant healing”.

-After the first intake meeting the ECOintention Practitioner and the Client, the Practitioner completes an energetic scan of the organization or ecosystem.
+After the first meeting between the ECOintention Practitioner and the Client, the Practitioner completes an energetic scan of the organization or ecosystem.
 This will reveal the vitality of the project, whether the Guardian’s goals are achievable and how much time it will take to get the project aligned energetically.
-For this scan (and the balancing interventions later on) the ECOintention practitioner uses a map, a floor plan or the name of the project as what is called a “resonator”, through which they are able to establish an intuitive connection with the morphic field of the project.
+For this scan (and the balancing interventions later on) the ECOintention Practitioner uses a map, a floor plan or the name of the project as what is called a “resonator”, through which they are able to establish an intuitive connection with the morphic field of the project.
 This field contains the project’s blueprint.
 This is also accessed during family and organizational constellations.
 The researcher Rupert Sheldrake describes morphic fields in his books (Sheldrake 1981).
-He provides a scientific explanation for family constellations and the ability to work energetically at a distance via a map.
-At this stage the practitioner is using receptive competencies to read the information in the membrane of the organism.
+He provides a scientific explanation for family constellations and the ability to work with information and energy at a distance via a map.
+At this stage the Practitioner is using receptive competencies to read the information in the membrane (informational field) of the organism.

 The initial scan takes place at three levels:

 - Concept level: This is the level where the vision, mission, resulting goals and the strategy of the organization are determined.
 It is from this level that the organization is lead.
 You can see this as the organization’s head where the thinking is based.
 From a volutionary perspective this is related to the seed and potential.